coderefinery/hpc-containers/content/sharing.rst

 Example image dependency
 +++++++++++++++++++++++++

 Let's check the `Dockerhub python registry <https://hub.docker.com/_/python>`_.
-We can click on the link of the latest bookworm tag in the  and it leads us to its `Dockerfile on Github <https://github.com/docker-library/python/blob/7c8595e8e2b1c8bca0b6d9d146675b94c2a37ec7/3.13/bookworm/Dockerfile>`_ .
-Here we can see that Dockerfile is based on a base-image `buildpack-deps:bookworm`.
-We can do the same exercise for the image `buildpack-deps:bookworm` by finding the image in a registry like Dockerhub, navigating to the Dockerfile linked from that registry, and so on.
+We can click on the link of the latest bookworm tag (see DockerHub python tab below) which leads us to its `Dockerfile on Github <https://github.com/docker-library/python/blob/7c8595e8e2b1c8bca0b6d9d146675b94c2a37ec7/3.13/bookworm/Dockerfile>`_  (as seen in the Dockerfile python tab).

 .. tabs::